Horse ebooks: Influence

 Horse_ebooks has become the inspiration for fan art, fan fiction, and unofficial merchandise.
-Among these are T-shirts and Horse_eComics, a Tumblr blog featuring comic strips inspired by the account.
+Among these are T-shirts and Horse_eComics, a Tumblr blog by artist Burton Durand featuring comic strips inspired by the account.

 Horse_ebooks was named one of the best Twitter feeds by UGO Networks in 2011 and Time.com in 2012.
 John Herrman at Splitsider wrote that Horse_ebooks "might be the best Twitter account that has ever existed."
 Writing for The Independent, Memphis Barker described Twitter as 'devastated' by the revelation that the account was human-run.
 After the fictitious nature of the account was revealed, The Atlantic named Horse_ebooks "the most successful piece of cyber fiction".

 Synydyne

 Synydyne, an artist collective formed in 2006, is responsible for several performance art and alternate reality game projects.
 Synydyne is led by Internet artists Thomas Bender and Jacob Bakkila.

 Synydyne's projects include Horse_ebooks, Bear Stearns Bravo, Pronunciation Book, and This is My Milwaukee.

-In a 2015 interview, Bakkila explained the collective's approach: "Most of what Synydyne has created thus far is either designed to spread as quickly as possible — @Horse_ebooks and Pronunciation Book being the obvious examples — or to be as difficult as possible to access."
+In a 2015 interview, Bakkila explained the collective's approach: "Most of what Synydyne has created thus far is either designed to spread as quickly as possible—@Horse_ebooks and Pronunciation Book being the obvious examples—or to be as difficult as possible to access."